victoraldecoa/FlightBooking_JAX-WS_PoC/README.md

 Architecture description:
 -----------------------
-For this web service it was implemented 4 operations (Web Methods), which were:
+For this web service 4 operations (Web Methods) were implemented:

 authUser: receives an username and a password and in case they exist and match on the database it returns an unique token, otherwise returns null.
 All the other operations require this token to be sent.